NicholasClark/TIRTLtools/reference/run_pairing.md

   whether to use a "shared" python process for basilisk (default is NULL, which automatically chooses an appropriate option)

-- wellfilter_thres:

-  wells are removed if they have fewer unique clones than: wellfilter_thres\*(Avg. \# of unique clones per well).
-The default value is 0.75

 ## Value